-I am a Senior Research Fellow in the Elementary Particle Physics Group here at Warwick.
+I am an Assistant Professor (Research Focussed) in the Elementary Particle Physics Group here at Warwick.

-My principal activity is the analysis of 3-body charmless decays of b-hadrons, in particular into final states containing a K-short meson.
-In addition, I am involved in the analysis of B meson decays to 3-body open-charm final states.
+My principal activity is the analysis of 3-body decays of b-hadrons to both charmless and open-charm final states.

 I served as convener of the charmless b-hadron decays physics working group from January 2015 to March 2017.

-I also work on the Vertex Locator sub-detector where my main contribution is to the detector geometry description in the simulation software (both maintaining that of the current detector and developing the description of the upgrade detector) and performing on-call "piquet" shifts.
+I also work on the Vertex Locator sub-detector where my main contribution is to the detector geometry description in the simulation software and performing on-call "piquet" shifts.

 I was convener of the Charmless Three-Body Hadronic B Decays Analysis Working Group from February 2007 to September 2009.